cereniyim/fraud-detection-app/README.md

 I used [getAssetTransfers](https://docs.alchemy.com/reference/alchemy-getassettransfers) endpoint to get ERC20 token transfers.
 I also excluded internal transactions so that I only get transactions initiated by the users.

-To get each gas spent for the transactions I used [getTransactionReceipts](https://docs.alchemy.com/reference/alchemy-gettransactionreceipts) endpoint.
+To get each gas spent for the transactions, I used [getTransactionReceipts](https://docs.alchemy.com/reference/alchemy-gettransactionreceipts) endpoint.
 From that endpoint, I used
 `gasUsed` and `effectiveGasPrice` to calculate gas cost.
 After loading the transactions, I extracted the `gas_cost` feature by multiplying the two.

 ### Isolation forest as the underlying algorithm
 I researched on the anomaly detection problem first and most common statistical approaches used.
 Given the above features, I decided to approach this problem as an unsupervised machine learning problem.
-I chose Isolation Forest because of its decision tree-based, non-parametric and easy-to-understand nature.
+I chose Isolation Forest ensemble model because of its decision-tree-based, non-parametric and easy-to-understand nature.

 I used [this blog post](https://towardsdatascience.com/isolation-forest-the-anomaly-detection-algorithm-any-data-scientist-should-know-1a99622eec2d) and read [the original paper](https://www.researchgate.net/publication/224384174_Isolation_Forest) to understand how algorithm works.

 The algorithm focuses on detecting and isolating anomalous samples in a decision tree as early as possible.
+Each tree is constructed with a subset of dataset.
 The algorithm starts by randomly selecting a feature from the dataset.
 It then chooses a random value within the range of that feature.
 This value serves as a threshold.

 Then, the algorithm uses this threshold to split samples.
 Samples on one side of the threshold are grouped together, and samples on the other side are grouped separately.